moverlin/moverlin.github.io/index.md

 ## Work Experience
 ---
 * **Martin Defense Group, Portland, ME** <br />
   Autonomous Systems Scientist, Aug.
-2021 - Present
+2021 - Present <br />
+  I work on a project funded by the Office of Naval Research (ONR) which seeks to understand the autonomous control of naval vessels.
+As part of this work, scaled-down digital twin models of naval vessels are modeled and simulated.
+Machine learning techniques are used as part of these digital twin models so that the digital twin's simulated waveforms show more agreement with the experiment's waveforms.

 ## Header 2